Thanksgiving is right around the corner and we’ve got the perfect smoked turkey recipe to impress your family and friends!

 - 1 clove garlic, peeled and roughly chopped

-Sage Compound Butter and Turkey
+Sage Compound Butter

 - 8 tablespoons unsalted butter, at room temperature